yannic-chen/Prime-visualizer/README.md

 2. Prime spiral, with settings to ignore certain numbers
 3. Fetch all prime numbers (up to X) that end with the desired suffix.

 For faster calculations, the prime numbers are fetched from a list of prime numbers up to 10 million (instead of being calculated every time).
-This list is generated and a code for generating such a list is included in the "scribble" python notebook.
+This list is generated and a code for generating such a list is included in the "scribble.ipynb" python notebook.

 ## 1. Visualizing prime number factors of all numbers up to X.